GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/exhibits.md

 title: Exhibits
 path: /exhibits
 ---
-**An Exhibit  of our work will be on display at the Pittsford Barnes & Noble from August 3 until August 30.
-About 100 pieces of calligraphic art will be on display.**
+**An Exhibit  of our work will be on display at the Pittsford Barnes & Noble in August.**

 We're working on traveling exhibits that will be displayed at local libraries and businesses.